robksawyer/quantum-bleep-io/README.md

 1. Clone the repo
 2. Run `npm install`
-3. Run `ionic serve -b` to see the app in your browser
+3. Run `ionic serve -b` to see the app in your browser or emulate iOS with `ionic emulate ios -lc`

 # Rules